qriosa/SParry/tutorials.md

 ## Test&Result

 We have conducted a lot of tests on this tool, and no errors occurred in the test results.
-We have counted the time consumption and serial-parallel speedup ratio of each algorithm on some graphs to solve the **single-source shortest path (SSSP)**.
+We have counted the time consumption and serial-parallel speedup ratio of each algorithm on some graphs to solve the **single-source shortest path (SSSP) and all-pairs shortest path (APSP)**.
 The following shows the running effect diagram of each algorithm in the figure of `M=10*N`.
 For more detailed data, please refer to [SPoon/testResult](https://github.com/LCX666/SPoon/tree/main/testResult) .

 <img src="https://cdn.jsdelivr.net/gh/LCX666/picgo-blog/img/spoon_cpu_timecost_by_N_M=10N.png" alt="spoon_cpu_timecost_by_N_M=10N" style="zoom: 50%;" />